-A critique of “Its A flat World After All” by Thomas L. Friedman
+A Review of “its a Flat World After All” by Thomas Friedman

-In this article, the author argues that both technology and geo-economics is rapidly reshaping the world in faster ways than people could realize.
-Though technology development has brought us convenience in many ways; nonetheless, it is causing negative effects to our present and future generations because it is not being monitored effectively.
-Some of these side effects includes: social communicate problems, over relying on it, and lack of opportunities.
+In this article, the author argues that both technology and geo-economics is rapidly reshaping the world in ways that could have not been imagined.
+Though technological development has brought us convenience in many ways, it is causing negative effects to our present and future generations because it is not being monitored effectively.
+Some of these side effects includes but not limited to, social communicate problems, over relying on it, and lack of opportunities.
 Whereas the advanced technology are now predominant and seem to be more advanced in the near future, Friedman argues that the advancement of technology has “flattened” the world but will bring with it more harm than good to humanity if unchecked.
 Friedman affirms this when he uses examples on how technology has affected humans negatively as realized in the events of September 9/11, Enron scandals, and the emergence of the dot com bust.

 The Enron Scandal on the other hand, is known to have been aided by the internet where emails for fraudulent activities were sent and received.
 The technology used by the management also assisted in conducting accounting manipulations to confuse the auditors and employees of the firm.
 However, at that time, many people had not been exposed to internet and that is the reason why they could not been caught for a long time.
 It is however, the media and other technological innovations that exposed the Enron scandal.
 Today, people are more of exposed to the internet and few can hide their operations or exchange sensitive information on the internet without being detected.